-Junk Drawer Robotics 1 (SF 50287)

-Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 1 Book.
+Junk Drawer Robotics 1 (SF 50287) Junk Drawer Level 1: Give Robotics A Hand & Youth Notebook - Required Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 1 Book.
 Be sure all robotics notebook sections within the module being exhibited are filled in.

-Junk Drawer Robotics 2 (SF 50288)

-Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 2 Book.
+Junk Drawer Robotics 2 (SF 50288) Junk Drawer Level 2: Robots on the Move & Youth Notebook - Required Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 2 Book.
 Be sure all robotics notebook sections within the module being exhibited are filled in.

-Junk Drawer Robotics 3 (SF 50289)

-Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 3 Book.
+Junk Drawer Robotics 3 (SF 50289) Junk Drawer Level 3: Mechatronics & Youth Notebook - Required Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 3 Book.
 Be sure all robotics notebook sections within the module being exhibited are filled in.